thomas-muench/ms-optimalcores/README.md

-This repository provides the LaTeX source files for the paper "How precipitation intermittency sets an optimal spatial sampling configuration for Antarctic ice cores", to be submitted to xxx.
+This repository provides the LaTeX source files for the paper "How precipitation intermittency sets an optimal spatial sampling configuration for Antarctic ice cores", submitted to *Journal of Geophysical Research: Atmospheres*.